carlsborg/dust/INSTALL.md

 > dust$ show

-Check if ssh is working
+After the show command shows all instances running, check if ssh is working

 > dust$ @worker* uname -a

+List conf files on all running machines

+> dust$ @ ls /etc/*.conf

+(Note that @ with no target means all running nodes.)

 Browse local file system, and upload a file to the cluster

-> dust$ ls /etc/slurm-llnl   # commands not recognized by dust drop to system shell
+> dust$ ls -l /etc/slurm-llnl   # commands not recognized by dust drop to system shell, e.g. vim, clear

 > dust$ put worker* /etc/slurm-llnl/slurm.conf   # uploads to home dir